ellimist/SassMyLess/README.md

 SassMyLess is a small utility that converts a folder containing LESS files to SCSS files

+# Disclaimer

+Because of the way LESS and Sass work, it's not possible to make this process fully automatic, so it's likely that a bit of manual work might be required.

 ## Installation

 Install it yourself as: